 The mission of the Dr. J.W.
 Upright Success Center is to provide resources and support services that assist Clarkson College students in achieving their academic, professional and personal goals.

-Apart from the major services it offers, the Success Center also serves as an individual and group study space complete with a full line of computers and staff available to help you sharpen your study skills.
+Apart from the major services it offers, the Success Center also serves as an individual and group study space complete with computers and staff available to help you sharpen your study skills.

 Professional & Student Resources

 While the Success Center aims to set you up for success as a student, helping you achieve your career goals is also a key objective.
 Resources available to assist you throughout your studies and beyond include: